 Through Carpathian Forests

 The train took us to Zahony, the last city in Hungary before crossing the river Tisza into Ukraine.
 From there we took a train that dropped of us in Chop, the first city across the border in Ukraine.
+Our destination was the city of L’viv.
 We went through border check, where a very beautiful soldier in full military uniform with perfectly manicured hands looked at my passport.
 “Welcome to Ukraine, Sebastian”, she said looking up.
 “First time here?”
 I nodded and proceeded to tell her my travel plans, as if trying to convince her to leave her post and join me and my good friend Ruben.
 After a few seconds, she wished me luck and told me to go through customs.
 The lady at customs, a stocky older woman, spoke to me in Russian for whatever reason.
 Luckily, I’m still relatively fluent in that language and was able to repeat what I had just told the passports officer.
 She half-assedly looked through my bag and waved me through.

 I walked out through a small door to a nightmarish sea of faces popping out of the darkness, which had started to engulf the hall of the train station.
 Some of the people where waiting for their relatives, and others were taxi drivers hawking their services.
 I kinda felt like a Metal Moses parting the waters as the crowd made way for me to walk through.
 A lone artificial Christmas tree, which was zealously guarded by Father Frost and a snowman, did its best to illuminate the train station.
 We walked out to exchange money and quickly returned to the station to catch our train to L’viv, which was already waiting for us on the track.
 We smoked one last cigarette as the sun set and went inside.